eclipse-ditto/ditto/documentation/src/main/resources/_posts/2019-10-10-http-connectivity.md

 }
 ```

-In combination with [payload mapping](connectivity-mapping.html) the `value1` to `value3` fields requested by the IFTTT
+In combination with [payload mapping](connectivity-mapping.html), the `value1` to `value3` fields requested by the IFTTT
-API can be extracted from the [Ditto Protocol](protocol-specification.html) and can e.g. contain the changed value.
+API can be extracted from the [Ditto Protocol](protocol-specification.html) and could contain the changed value.

 In combination with [filters for targets](basic-connections.html#target-topics-and-filtering) you can even specify to
-only publish e.g. `twin events` where the temperature of a twin exceeded a certain threshold:
+only publish e.g. `twin events`, where the temperature of a twin exceeded a certain threshold:

 ```
 {